1CH1GO/Kaggle/Digit_Recognizer/readme.md

 ### TODO
 1. Improve my score and rank
 2. Learn more techniques and resubmit.
-3. Try to get top 6 % (currently top 52 % :scream:)
+3. ~~Try to get top 6 % (currently top 52 % :scream:)~~ Not possible after seeing top-1 notebooks. :unamused: